Cuervo, New Mexico

-Cuervo is an unincorporated community in Guadalupe County, New Mexico, United States.
+Cuervo is an unincorporated town in Guadalupe County, New Mexico, United States.
 Cuervo is located along Interstate 40 16.8 mi east-northeast of Santa Rosa.
 Cuervo had a post office until September 10, 2011; it still has its own ZIP code, 88417.
 The community is nearly a ghost town now, having been split by the construction of I-40; but there is still a small church and a gas station.
+As of the 2000 census, the population was estimated at around 58 residents.